plzfrzme/EmojiSearchKoreanExample/README.md

 ## Overview

 This is a keyword plist file created to search for iOS emoji in Korean (the files are included in the Assets folder in the example project).<br/>
-It is composed of only keywords that I use every day, and the files are separated from 13.0 to 16.2 by emoji supported by the OS.<br/>
+I used simple everyday words, so feel free to add your own.<br/>
+The files are divided by iOS version because different versions support different emoji.<br/>
-The asset structure and loading method is based on the emoji view library [**ISEmojiView**](https://github.com/isaced/ISEmojiView).<br/>
+The asset structure and loading method is based on the excellent [**ISEmojiView**](https://github.com/isaced/ISEmojiView) library.<br/>

 You can see how ISEmojiView and Korean search were utilized together in [**시작하기 좋은 가계부, 스콘**](https://apps.apple.com/kr/app/id1557103038).